Supbuddy docs

 MCP client says "Invalid OAuth error" or "JSON Parse error: Unexpected EOF"

 The MCP client is trying OAuth discovery and getting an empty 404.
-Either the token was lost (regenerate it in Settings → MCP → Rotate) or you're on a build older than the OAuth-probe fix.
+Either the token was lost (regenerate it in Settings → MCP → the client's ⋯ menu → Rotate token) or you're on a build older than the OAuth-probe fix.
 Update to the latest version; the server now answers OAuth discovery paths with a structured 404 instead of an empty body, and 401 responses include WWW-Authenticate: Bearer so the client doesn't fall back to OAuth.

 MCP token disappeared after app restart